 By having your treatment completed here in the United Kingdom, where both treatment and materials are more expensive than further afield, then you can expect to pay anywhere from £1,500 to £4,000 for your implant, abutment and crown.
 This has led many to consider treatment abroad, with significantly lower prices available in the likes of India and East Asia.

-Download our free “Top 7 Questions you should ask the doctor before your implants“.
+Download our free “Top 7 Questions you should ask the doctor before your implants” this questions will help you understand to what to look for before your teeth implants.
 You should ask this clearly from your dentist as how much it would cost for 1.
 The Implant placement, 2.
 The Abutment, 3.
 Crown or bridge

 Cost summary for parts in UK: